 Manatu Taonga - Ministry for Culture and Heritage supports Ministers in appointments to around 15 Crown entity and other organisations in our sector.

-If you are interested in being considered please complete an Expression of Interest form and return it to us.
+If you are interested in being considered please complete an Expression of Interest form (Word 69 KB) and return it to us.

 Details of boards that Ministers appoint to are listed here.

-Appointments to be made by the Minister and Associate Ministers for Arts, Culture and Heritage in 2019 are listed here.
+Read the list of appointments (pdf 124 KB) to be made by the Minister and Associate Ministers for Arts, Culture and Heritage in 2021.

 Role of the boards